jobial-io/scase/README.md

 * The request must be replied using the right type, again, it is checked at compile time
 * The response message on the client side is type safe, e.g. for Hello the client code receives a HelloResponse and for Hi the response type is HiResponse.

+# How to use

+TODO: usage in sbt, maven...

 ## Integrations